Health

 See less

-Health Insurance Coverage (Compulsory for residency visas)
+HEALTH INSURANCE COVERAGE (Compulsory for residency visas)

 For Foreign Nationals with an Immigration Permit Foreign nationals, who have paid the premium determined in accordance with Article 11 of the National Health Insurance Scheme, can benefit from health examination and treatment services carried out in the emergency services free of charge.
 However, all other public health services, excluding the emergency health treatment services carried out after the necessary examination and diagnosis in the emergency services, including consumables, polyclinic services, laboratory and examination services, public pharmacies, drug supply services, all kinds of inpatient treatment services, any paramedical services and any other public health services offered can be used at full cost.
 The scope of emergency treatment services as per Article 11 of the National Health Insurance Scheme is as follows: